epfl-ada/ada-2021-project-fadalbazooka/README.md

 ## 3. Additional datasets

-We do not plan to use any additional datasets than the one provided for the outlook of this project.
+We did not use any additional datasets than the one provided for the outlook of this project.
 The Wikidata was however used to have access to the speaker's attributes such as their nationality, gender, age and occupation.
+The external libraires we used contained pre-trained models, so we did not need to use additional datasets.

 ## 4. Methods